 For the Crust

 For the Cheesecake Filling

-- 1 cup sour cream, at room temp For best results, don't use low fat or fat free
+- 1 cup sour cream, at room temperature Use full fat

 - 2 tsp vanilla extract

 For the Strawberry Topping: